subframe7536/obsidian-theme-maple/README.md

 ## Maple

-an Obsidian theme still in dev, using `Style Setting` to custom preference
+an Obsidian theme still in dev, using `Style Setting` to custom preference, embed with self-designed monospace font [Maple Mono](https://github.com/subframe7536/Maple-font)

 # **waiting officially update to electron 21+ for :has() selector**